-Middle East studies at Dickinson draws upon a broad-based liberal-arts curriculum to enable a sophisticated exploration of the region's history, diverse cultures and complex politics.
+Middle East studies at Dickinson draws upon a broad-based curriculum to enable a sophisticated exploration of the region's history, diverse cultures and complex politics.

-The Middle East studies program at Dickinson offers a wide range of courses that explore the region’s historical and cultural roots and its role in global affairs today.
-Through the study of Arabic, Hebrew, history, political science, religion and sociology, students acquire robust understandingof the forces that shape the Middle East.
+Our program offers a wide range of courses that explore the Middle East's historical and cultural roots and its role in global affairs today.
+Through the study of Arabic, Hebrew, history, political science, religion and sociology, students acquire a robust understandingof the forces that shape the Middle East.

-Middle East studies majors frequently study in the region during the junior year to further language proficiency and develop research projects.
-The program also includes a minor inArabic, one of the six official languages of the United Nations, a language spoken by more than 300 million people worldwide and the official language of the 22 countries of the Arab League.
+Our majors frequently study in the region during the junior year to further language proficiency and develop research projects.
+The program also includes a minor inArabic, one of the six official languages of the United Nations—one spoken by more than 300 million people worldwide—and the official language of the 22 countries of the Arab League.

 U.S. Department of State’s Foreign Service Institute